NotLebedev/freeze/README.md

 pkgsWithFreeze = pkgs.extend freeze.overlays.default
 ```

-With overlay installed `pkgs.freeze` has this functions:
+With overlay installed `pkgs.nushell-freeze` has this functions:
 * `buildNuPackage` - package nushell scripts.
 Automatically manages binary dependencies and
 dependencies on other nushell scripts.
 * `withPackages` - create a nushell wrapper with specified packages available to `use`